Proven-Paradox/shaper-system/Handbook.md

 Effect: On a successful hit, the target is [Dazed](#daze) for 1 round.
 On a [Solid Hit](#solid-hit) the Daze duration increases to 2 rounds.
 On a [Critical Hit](#critical-hit) the Daze duration increases to 4 rounds.
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 4 HP to increase its damage multiplier by 1.
 When used this way, this Ability counts as a Tier 2 Ability.
 Description: An attack that leaves the victim off balance and unable to respond.
 This could represent dealing a strike to the head, pressing your offense in a way that denies your opponent a chance to respond, or otherwise befuddle your foe.

+#### Decelerate
+Spell [Status]
+Action: Major
+Prerequisites: None
+Range: Medium
+Targets: 1 enemy
+Cost: 3 MP
+Damage: 0
+Effect: If this Spell hits, the target is [Slowed](#slow) for 2 rounds.
+If this Spell scores a [Solid Hit](#solid-hit), the Slow lasts for 3 rounds.
+If it scores a [Critical Hit](#critical-hit), the Slow lasts for 4 rounds.
+Description: Hindering your foe's freedom of movement.
+This could represent time magic, activating a restraining device, increasing the pull of gravity for the target, or similar measures.

 #### Demand
 Attack/Spell [Status]